I am a mom. I am a military spouse. I am an artist.

 I still have belongings at my parents house.

 I love Flamingo's and Pelican's the very most!

 I think every town should have a frog tunnel so frogs can pass safely without being smooshed by a car - regardless of the amount of frogs residing in the town...it's a cool idea.

-Endless fields of corn freak me out, as do ferris wheels.
+Endless fields of corn freak me out, as do ferris wheels and teeth.